eayumba/baseten-deploy-demo/docs/source/README.md

     5. Look through **model.py** in the **jobs_classifier_truss** folder in **baseten-deploy-demo** for a simple preprocessing example with two preprocessor models.
 Pre/post processing required imports can be added to the `requirements` section of the truss folder’s **config.yaml**.
     6. For post-processing models, follow the above steps, instead pasting in any post-processing files used **before** the last post-processing model is used.
 7. In the “**Deploy**” cell of **baseten-deploy.ipynb**, replace occurrences of `model-name` and run the cell to deploy the `model_name_truss` to Baseten.
     1. Once deployed, navigate to Polydelta’s Baseten models page and click the newly created model.
+In the left "Versions" nav-bar, "Draft" should be selected.
 Note the “**Call via Baseten Client**” code in the top right corner.
-The model ID shown here is used to call the model.
+The model version ID shown here is used to call the model.
 8. In the first **Test** cell, copy, paste, and refactor preprocessing code (that doesn’t involve other models, covered earlier).
 Format the `model_input` variable as described.
 Run this cell.
-9. In the second **Test** cell, paste the model ID (from the deployed model’s Baseten page) in the specified place.
+9. In the second **Test** cell, paste the model version ID (from the deployed model’s Baseten page) in the specified place.
 Perform any remaining post-processing here and print/save the output for debugging.
 Run this cell and ensure the deployed model is outputting expected results.
+10. Test, and re-deploy until the deployed model is outputting expected results.
+Then in the model's Baseten page, click the 3 dots bythe "Draft" version and select "Promote to primary".
+Now the model can be called using using the model ID instead of the model version ID.
+The primary model is also what responds to API calls.

 ## Build App in Baseten
 This step involves creating and refactoring pre and post processing code files, creating a model calling worklet, and creating a view to allow frontend model calls.
 Once completed: